-Clear area to be cut of debris and other unforeseen removable objects before cutting.
+To avoid serious injury or death: Clear area to be cut of debris and other unforeseen removable objects before cutting.
 Mark non-removable hazards such as tree stumps, post stubs, protruding objects, rocks, drop-offs, holes, etc. with a visible flag.

-The following operational procedures should be carried out by the tractor operator.
+To avoid serious injury or death: The following operational procedures should be carried out by the tractor operator.
 Other persons should not be in the area.
 All cutter operations including field set-up should be stopped when other persons are in the vicinity.